Hello growers! Let’s learn about feeding our plants their first dose of cannabis nutrients.

 Once your plants have grown 3-4 sets of true leaves, you can give them their first feeding of nutrients.

-It usually takes about 3-4 weeks from planting your germinated seed for your seedling to have used up all the energy left in the seed.
+It usually takes about 3-4 weeks from planting your germinated seed for your seedling to have used up all the energy left in the seed and starter soil.
 Your plant roots are now taking nutrients from the soil and from any added fertilizer.
 The cotyledons or “seed leaves” might start to turn yellow around this time.

 This is also the time I like to transplant the plants to a larger pot.
 After the transplant, I will give them their first low dose feeding.
 This is day one of the vegetative stage.